jhgaylor/ultima/readme.md

 URL parameters and data payload are all **kwargs of endpoint.call.  they are seperated within the method using the values in self.url_defaults

+If you manually set ultima.network.endpoint._normalizer to a callable then essentially

+    ultima.network.endpoint()

+becomes

+    ultima.network.endpoint._normalizer(ultima.network.endpoint())

 #What is it?

 A tool to process json into an api client